guoweier/GameHut/snake/tutorial/tutorial_snake.md

 2   from pygame.locals import *
 ```
 I import 3 packages: pygame, sys, random.<br>
+- **Line 1**: <br>
     - `pygame` is the package for making snake.
     - `sys` is the module provides access to variables and functions that interact with the computer interpreter.
 It is always available and no need for installation.
     - `random` is the module for generating random numbers.
 We will use its functions when making food during the game.
-Besides, I add a line as `from pygame.locals import *`. `pygame.locals` is the module contains many variables that we will use, such as `QUIT`, which helps to quit the program, and `K_ESCAPE`, which represents the `ESC` key on the keyboard. <br>
+- **Line 2**: Besides, I add a line as `from pygame.locals import *`. `pygame.locals` is the module contains many variables that we will use, such as `QUIT`, which helps to quit the program, and `K_ESCAPE`, which represents the `ESC` key on the keyboard.
 I setup the pygame.locals as `*` when importing it.
 This can let me use `pygame.locals` without typing `pygame.locals` in front of every method, constant, or anything else call from the moduele. <br>

 Now, we are able to program the game. <br>

 ### Set up variables and functions